 The Final Race

 With everything hanging on the final race the Society found themselves in a 1, 5, 6 combination at mark three.
 But the hosts had not counted on the team racing skills of Alistair Rose.
 He ‘shut the door’ on an NBYC boat at the mark – exacting a penalty spin and bringing the O&CSS back into the game.
 Some aggressive team racing on the final beat saw Nick Copley and Jamie Reid power into third and fourth places to complete a 1, 3, 4 on the finish line and enable the Society to take the Stewart Morris Trophy for the first time in 6 years.

 After typically warm NBYC hospitality at lunch, half the sailors decided to run a short match racing competition in the afternoon.
 The final of ten races saw George Harston taking ultimate victory in a gripping contest against Jamie Reid.

 OCSS: George Harston, Nick Copley, Alistair Rose, Sarah Harston, Jamie Reid, Giles Bradford

 NBYC: David Talbot, Henry Harston, Ben Knight, Malcolm Kemp, Ian Richardson, Simon Barker

-Explore the gallery of photographs below by clicking on the thumbnail that interests you.
-Click on the displayed photo to get back to the gallery.
-Use the ‘Leave a Reply’ function at the bottom of the page to submit any comments you wish to make.
+Explore the gallery of photographs below by clicking on the thumbnail to display the full-size photo.
+Click outside of the displayed photo or on the top-right ‘X’ to close it.
+Click on the photo to display the next in the gallery.
+Use ‘Leave a Reply’ at the bottom of this page to make a comment.